 - Don’t hover – This suggests anxiety and gives the impression that something might be wrong.

 The brokers will usually not be present on closing day as they have no role to play.
-At its end, they may show up to congratulate their clients and collect their commission checks.
+They may show up to congratulate their clients with a closing present and to collect their commission checks.